elasticpath/react-pwa-reference-storefront/documentation/practices.md

 * The product and cart pages submit this information for further analysis by Google Analytics’ in a separate request.

 ### Global Product Attribute
 Google Analytics handlers use the global product attribute `Tag`.
 Use the formatted value of `store-name:category`, such as `vestri:Accessories` to submit the product category information.
 You can set the global attribute for each product in the catalog to avoid submitting empty values for the product's category to Google Analytics.

+## ARKit Quick Look Example

+**Apple ARKit Augmented Reality Quick Look Integration**

+The React PWA Reference Storefront is pre-configured for integration with Apple's ARKit web integration.
+As of iOS 12, you may place 3D objects in the real world using AR Quick Look directly through your Safari web browser when visiting a product's display page.
+For more information on ARKit, see the following: [https://developer.apple.com/arkit/](https://developer.apple.com/arkit/)

+The location of the required ARKit USDZ files are externalized through content URLs within the storefront application configurations.
+The default URLs are configured to reference USDZ files, which are located on Amazon S3.
+However, you may use other CMS providers as you prefer.
+The required USDZ files are retreived on a per-sku basis if available on Amazon S3, and the storefront will only display the required AR tags if the file exists - skus which do not have a corresponding USDZ file will not display the AR tag on the product display page..

+Configuration properties for content URLs are defined as follows:
+* `arKit.enable`: The enablement toggle to load elements on the product display page for ARKit Quick Look capability.
+When enabled, product images that have ARKit USDZ files hosted for them will be wrapped with an anchor tag referencing the file hosted on an external CMS.
+* `arKit.skuArImagesUrl`: The path to the USDZ files hosted on an external CMS used for ARKit Quick Look.
+Set this parameter to the complete URL of the files by replacing the `sku/file-name` with `%sku%`.
+This value is populated when the page is loaded with values retrieved by Cortex.

+If you use another CMS, you must update the configurations to reflect the public URLs of the files being retrieved by the particular content provider.

 {% include legal.html %}